Dionisiy/CA/introduction-to-objects.md

 Let's review what we previously covered.
 Each piece of information we include in an object is known as a **property**.
 Think of a property like a**category label** that belongs to some object.
 When creating an object, each property has a name, followed by `:`and then the **value** of that property.

+In addition to dot notation, we can also access properties using **bracket notation**.
+In this case we use`ObjectName["PropertyName"]` to access the desired property.
+Note, we need `" "`around the property's name.